Mine shell: Mine munition

-Air-to-air rockets configured with mine-shell equivalent warheads have also at times featured "mine" in their name.
-For example, the German WW2 rocket R4M was an abbreviation of Rakete, 4 Kg, Minenkopf, meaning "Rocket, 4 kg, Mine-head" in English.
-Interestingly, mine-rockets developed in Sweden after WW2 were named sprängraketer (high-explosive rockets), even though their initial design was directly based on the German R4M.
+German WW2 air-to-air rockets configured with mine-shell equivalent warheads also featured "mine" in their name, such as the R4M, which was an abbreviation of Rakete, 4 Kg, Minenkopf (lit.
+'Rocket, 4 kg, Mine-head').
+Interestingly, mine-rockets developed in Sweden after WW2 were named sprängraketer ("high-explosive rockets"), even though their initial design was directly based on the German R4M.